 - Thin gooseberry stems and branches in winter.
 See pruning instructions above.

-Gooseberry Varieties to Plant
+Gooseberry varieties to grow

 - Tasty red gooseberries include ‘Pixwell’, ‘Poorman’; ‘Pixwell’ is easy to harvest because the berries hang away from the thorns.